jeffreykrodgers/jr_boggle_solver/README.md

 * not slow, the 100x100 board should run in a decent amount of time

 To submit your code, just commit all of your changes and push the repo to your own Github account, then send us the link.
+Please do not push solution code to a fork of this repo, because then I'll have to reupload it so people don't take the easy way out and copy your solution, and I don't want to do that.

 If you have any questions please ask!